albacoto/ALBACOTO_GWAS.github.io/README.md

 We will obtain an output file .fisher
 1) From this we should be able to obtain the p-value and location of the most significant variant
 2) We can also do Bonferroni correction and see if the most significant variant calcualted from before continues to be significant
-3) Do a manhattan plot and think if there are other variants close to the most significant variant that are also associated with the phenotypes we are stuyding?
+3) Do a manhattan plot and think if there are other variants close to the most significant variant that are also associated with the phenotypes we are stuyding
-4) Do a QQ-plot and answer if there is a general inflation of the test statistic?
+4) Do a QQ-plot and answer if there is a general inflation of the test statistic

-Note: if in point 4) we see that there are indications of inflation we should be able to calculate λ (Genomic Inflation Factor) to differentiate between true associations and general inflation.
-The whole process is explained next
+Note: if in point 4) we see that there are indications of inflation --> we should be able to calculate λ (Genomic Inflation Factor) to differentiate between true associations and general inflation.
+The whole process is explained next:

 ASSOCIATION ADJUSTED